giniedp/nw-models/Readme.md

 - Extract Bones and Animations
 - Extract Housing items
-- Allow to extract specific items, that are not in the database (structures?)
+- Allow to extract specific models, that are not referenced in the datasheets (structures, expeditions?)
 - Optimize textures (https://www.khronos.org/assets/uploads/apis/KTX-2.0-Launch-Overview-Apr21_.pdf)
+- Overcome the texture size limitation
+- Use https://gltf-transform.donmccurdy.com/ instead of Babylon.js scene to transform the model